Simon Balle Music is alive with people who share a passion for music.

 Performers will have the opportunities to work with an accompanist or live band, depending on the genre of pieces chosen.
 This is an integral part of achieving the very highest standards in performance.

 Musicians have to be able to work independently.
-Learning will involve tuition, daily practice, listening, rehearsals and independent study.
+Learning will involve tuition, daily practice (including Early Morning Practice), listening, rehearsals and independent study.
 Music is not a subject that is confined to the lessons.
 You will go to concerts, you will extend your listening, you will use the lessons as a starting point to develop your understanding and skills.
 The more involved you become and the more you work independently, using your time wisely, the better chance you have of the best results.
 There will be opportunities throughout the year for development.
 Much of our work on the programme will be driven by the musicians themselves - creating opportunities, making music.

 Simon Balle Music alumni permeate all areas of the music profession, and lead the way at world leading festivals, in concert halls, opera houses and theatres across the globe.
 We are hugely proud of the breadth and diversity of their careers, and the significant contribution our alumni make to the music profession and beyond.
 For so many who have not made music a career, music is still part of who they are and what they achieve.